Ohtani gets 1,000th career hit with go-ahead homer, strikes out 8

 “We don't need him to,” he said.
 “The five-inning threshold is something that we feel can get you through a game and use relievers.
 We'll see if that changes.”

-The Dodgers have taken a cautionary approach to Ohtani returning to being a two-way player, which is what he was for six seasons with the Los Angeles Angels.
+The Dodgers have taken a cautionary approach to Ohtani returning to being a two-way player, which is what he was for six seasons with the Angels.

-“It's been over two years since he’s done this, so he’s still sort of getting adjusted to this lifestyle as far as the day to day,” Roberts said.
+“It's been over two years since he’s done this, so he’s still sort of getting adjusted to this lifestyle as far as the day to day,” Roberts said before the game.
 “I don’t think he’s there yet.
 I think it’s going to get better as he gets more time in.”

+Ohtani's strong performance came hours after he scored three runs in a 12-6 victory over the Cardinals on Tuesday night.

+“I don’t think any superlatives can do it any justice,” Roberts said.
+“He’s obviously physically talented, but he’s very disciplined in his preparation.
+He’s very strong of mind.
+He’s just a great competitor and obviously uber-talented.”

 AP MLB: https://apnews.com/hub/mlb